Sindhu-472005/Exploring-Digital-Technology/README.md

-# Comuter and Software Organisation.
+# Unit 1 : Comuter and Software Organisation.
 A collection of my notes.